Genetic discrimination: United Kingdom

-The Equality Act of 2010 prohibits the use of genetic information for employment decisions such as hiring and promotions.
+The Equality Act 2010 prohibits the use of genetic information for employment decisions such as hiring and promotions.
 While no formal law exists banning the use of genetic information for insurance policy decisions, the Government of the United Kingdom and the Association of British Insurers voluntarily entered a moratorium from 2014 to 2019 to refrain from using genetic information with regards to insurance.

 Malawi

 Malawi is the only country in Africa that has enacted any laws regarding genetic discrimination.
 Malawi's National Health Sciences Research Committee adopted the policy requirements of the Science and Technology Act No.16 of 2003.

 Australia

 In Australia, genetic information is less likely to influence health insurance coverage decisions as health insurance is "community rated", meaning that all individuals pay the same amount regardless of their history or genetic makeup.
+However, genetic test results can be used by life insurance companies to deny cover, increase the cost of premiums, or place exclusions on cover.
 Since 2008, the amount of insurance applications with attached genetic test results has increased by 90%.
-Although the community rating allows for a more even distribution of risk and cost to consumers, life insurance companies are legally allowed to “underwrite” when evaluating the genetic risks of applicants; essentially, those with higher risk could potentially be charged higher premiums.
+Although the community rating for health insurance allows for a more even distribution of risk and cost to consumers, life insurance companies are legally allowed to "underwrite" when evaluating the genetic risks of applicants; essentially, those with higher risk could potentially be charged higher premiums.
 Life insurance companies can require individuals to report genetic testing results if they have already been tested, but cannot force individuals to take genetic tests.
 These companies are able to require individuals to disclose genetic testing results from research and direct-to-consumer tests.

+Research in Australia demonstrated that life insurance discrimination deters people from participating in research and pursuing clinical genetic testing.
+In 2017, the Parliamentary Joint Committee on Corporations and Financial Services conducted an inquiry into the life insurance industry.
+In its 2018 report, the Committee recommended an urgent ban on the use of genetic test results by life insurers, and that the Australian government maintain a watching brief to consider whether legislation was required in future.

+In 2019, the Financial Services Council, the industry body for Australian life insurers at the time, introduced a voluntary, partial, moratorium on using genetic test results for applications up to certain financial limits.
+The moratorium is self-regulated, with no government oversight.

+In 2020, the Australian Genetics and Life Insurance Moratorium: Monitoring the Effectiveness and Response (A-GLIMMER) project was funded by the Australian Government Medical Research Futures Fund Genomics Health Futures Mission.
+The project was designed to evaluate the effectiveness of the moratorium in addressing genetic discrimination in Australia, from various stakeholder perspectives.